johnalison/obsidian-notes/Journal/3 September 2024 Tuesday.md

 [[Chat w Wes 3 September 2024]]

-Walk and chat with AE
+Walk and chat with AGE

 Finished draft of slides

 Some [[Migrate Trigger Emulator]]

 [[HGC Mac Meeting 3 September 2024]]

 # MPL
 - Printed schedule (canvas) and photo rosters (from s3) for the door